Joe Bryant: Japan

-Personal life
+Personal life and death

-In 1975, Bryant married Pam Cox, sister of former NBA player Chubby Cox.
-Their son, Kobe, had a 20-year Hall of Fame career with the Los Angeles Lakers, winning five NBA championships.
-Kobe, along with his daughter Gianna, died in a helicopter crash in Calabasas, California on January 26, 2020.
-Bryant also has two daughters, Sharia and Shaya.
-Through his wife Pam, he is the uncle-in-law of professional basketball player John Cox IV.
+In 1975, Bryant married Pam Cox, sister of former NBA player John "Chubby" Cox III.
+Their son Kobe, also an NBA player, was subsequently inducted into the Basketball Hall of Fame.
+Kobe died in a helicopter crash on January 26, 2020, alongside his 13-year-old daughter (Joe's granddaughter) Gianna.
+Bryant also had two daughters, Sharia and Shaya.
+The family is Catholic.
+Through his wife Pam, he was the uncle of professional basketball player John Cox IV.

+Bryant died on July 15, 2024 at the age of 69.
+While no official cause of death was announced, The Philadelphia Inquirer reported that Bryant had recently suffered a major stroke.